-Fire Service Life Safety Initiatives
+Fire Services Life Safety Initiatives

 1. Define and advocate the need for a cultural change within the fire service relating to safety; incorporating leadership, management, supervision, accountability and personal responsibility.

 2. Enhance the personal and organizational accountability for health and safety throughout the fire service.

 3. Focus greater attention on the integration of risk management with incident management at all levels, including strategic, tactical, and planning responsibilities.

 4. All firefighters must be empowered to stop unsafe practices.